anovio1/tambak/docs/ARCHITECTURE.md

 *   **`utils.rs`:**
     *   **Core Utilities:** Pure Rust helpers (`safe_bytes_to_typed_slice` using `bytemuck`, `typed_slice_to_bytes`, `get_element_size`).
     *   **FFI Helpers:** Functions specifically for `ffi/python.rs` to convert between Python/Polars objects and the primitive Rust types that the core library expects (`py_to_series`, `reconstruct_series`, `series_to_py`).
-*   **`error.rs`:** Defines `PhoenixError`, a custom `thiserror`-driven enum for all library errors, ensuring consistent and traceable error propagation throughout the Rust core and clean conversion to `PyErr` at the FFI boundary.
+*   **`error.rs`:** Defines `tambakError`, a custom `thiserror`-driven enum for all library errors, ensuring consistent and traceable error propagation throughout the Rust core and clean conversion to `PyErr` at the FFI boundary.